 Installing Kodi on a Raspberry Pi model can be an extremely fun process.
 However, not many of us like to tinker with hardware or software.
-Don’t worry, we have a solution for those of you looking for a simple way to install Kodi on smart TV.
+Don’t worry, we have a solution for those of you looking for a simple way to install Kodi on a smart TV.

 Kodi boxes are devices capable of running Kodi natively.
 This means that they are standalone hardware units connected to smart TVs via HDMI connections.
 They are capable of connecting to the Web, which means that you can use them for streaming aside from storing your local library of content.
-On top of that, these can be used for other things as well.